rolandjansky/athena/Generators/PowhegControl/doc/powheg_for_atlas.md

 In the table below, you can see the results of each of these tests for each supported process.
-In each case, if the test result is less than 1% this is indicated by a :white_check_mark:, if it's between 1% and 10% then it's preceded by a :heavy_exclamation_mark:, while those greater than 10% are preceded by a :bangbang:.
+In each case, if the test result is less than 1% this is indicated by a :white_check_mark:, if it's between 1% and 10% then it's preceded by a :exclamation:, while those greater than 10% are preceded by a :bangbang:.
 If you generate events with processes where any of the tests have failed, you should check carefully whether the events that pass your analysis selection give physical